Let's talk about Pittsburgh weather

 Postponed sessions happen within two weeks

 Session postponements must be scheduled for a date within two weeks of your original session date.
-I am unable to accommodate requests to reschedule a session months or years past your original session date.
+I am unable to accommodate requests to reschedule your session months or longer past your original session date.
 Thank you for understanding!

 Communicate with me